26 Family Friendly Things To Do In Philadelphia With Kids

 Franklin Square

-One of Philadelphia’s five original squares, Franklin Square is now home to the Parx Liberty Carousel, a fountain over 100 years old (with colored light water shows), a playground, and more.
-The mini-golf course on-site also gives you a scaled-down mini-tour of Philadelphia with iconic holes.
-The Square is great if you want to take a break between all the things to do in Philadelphia with kids.
+One of Philadelphia’s five original squares, Franklin Square is now home to the Parx Liberty Carousel, a fountain over 100 years old (with colored light water shows), a playground, and a quiet place to hang back and take a break.
+The on-site mini-golf course is one of the more fun things to do in Philadelphia with kids since it gives you a scaled-down mini-tour of the City of Brotherly Love with holes that showcase well-known landmarks.

 200 N. 6th Street, Philadelphia, PA 19106